testcontainers/testcontainers-go/docs/modules/pulsar.md

 When starting the Pulsar container, you can pass options in a variadic way to configure it.

 ### Pulsar Image
-If you need to set a different Pulsar image you can use the `WithPulsarImage`.
+If you need to set a different Pulsar image you can use the `testcontainers.WithImage`.

 <!--codeinclude-->
 [Set Pulsar image](../../modules/pulsar/pulsar_test.go) inside_block:setPulsarImage